Skip to main content

 Resources have an implicit unique identifier associated with them, implemented by a predeclared public field let uuid: UInt64 on each resource.

-This identifier will be automatically set when the resource is created, before the resource's initializer is called (i.e. the identifier can be used in the initializer), and will be unique even after the resource is destroyed, i.e. no two resources will ever have the same identifier.
+This identifier is automatically set when the resource is created, before the resource's initializer is called (i.e., the identifier can be used in the initializer), and will be unique even after the resource is destroyed (i.e., no two resources will ever have the same identifier).

 resource R {}